 Want some examples of these real haunted places in the world?
 Did you know there's a frightening forest in Japan where people go to kill themselves?
 Or that there's an entire city in the Ukraine that was abandoned because of a nuclear explosion?
-What about some cliffs in the Philippines where ACTUAL DEAD PEOPLE HANG?
+What about some cliffs in the Philippines where dead people hang?
 Or a massive hill of crosses that mysteriously keeps getting bigger… and bigger… and bigger?

 Most people would traditionally avoid such scary places.
 But maybe you are that kind - the kind who seeks out churches made entirely of bones or abandoned mental hospitals and cemeteries the Devil supposedly visits on occasion.
-(You know who you are.)
 So if it does strike your fancy, you can choose to visit these most haunted real places in the world.
 Yes, these scary places really exist.

 Poveglia Island, Italy

 Poveglia is a small island with a terrifying past.
 In 1922, a mental hospital was constructed on the island.
 According to local legend, one doctor was particularly interested in running torturous experiments on his patients.
 Patients were butchered horrendously before falling, or being thrown from, a bell tower.
 Locals believe that at least 160,000 unfortunate souls resided on the island over its forty or so years as an asylum.
 Unsurprisingly, the island attracts ghost hunters, fans of the paranormal, and curious tourists.Is this terrifying?

 Kenmore Insane Asylum, Australia